othiru/PartTimers/README.md

 # Part Timers
+### Description:
-<br/> This is a part time job searching project .
+This is a part time job searching project.
+### Instruction:
-<br/> Open "PartTimers-final-Presentation.pptx" to better understand about this project.
+Open "PartTimers-final-Presentation.pptx" to better understand about this project.
+### Language:
-<br/> Language: Java
+Java
+### Software:
-<br/> Software: Android Studio
+Android Studio